peter1125/DCiFR/README.md

 + Gender - Reports either man or woman.
 + Race - The software predicts the probability of falling into one of seven race categories: Asian, black, Indian, Latino/Hispanic, Middle Eastern, or white.
 The results show the racial category with the highest probability.

+More information on the attributes and how they are modeled can be found [here](https://pypi.org/project/deepface/).

 ## Mode